-Staff should be aware of hazards that may not be detected by a long cane.
+• Have hazards that are not detectable by a long cane been remedied?

 A cane will not detect protruding objects above waist level.
-Examples include fire extinguishers mounted head-high in a main hall, mops sitting at an angle in a janitorial bucket, open file drawers, and pole-mounted objects where the object protrudes significantly farther than the base.
+Examples include fire extinguishers mounted head-high in a main hall, mops sitting at an angle in a janitorial bucket, and pole-mounted objects where the object protrudes significantly farther than the base.